Please continue to check the web page for updates.

 You may also be eligible to apply for Universal Credit to assist with your rent payments, please visit Universal Credit page for further information.

-Due to the Coronavirus (Covid-19) pandemic and guidelines around social distancing, all Councillor's face to face surgeries have been cancelled until the end of April.
+Due to the Coronavirus (Covid-19) pandemic and guidelines around social distancing, all Councillor's face to face surgeries have been cancelled until further notice.
 Councillors will still conduct telephone consultations at the times the surgeries were due to take place.
-They are also contactable by email and via members secretaries (email@example.com).
+They are also contactable by email and via members secretaries (firstname.lastname@example.org).
 Contact information and surgery times is available on the individual Councillors pages which can be accessed on our Councillors page.

 Following the closure of a number of our buildings, free dog waste bags can be collected from police stations in Dumbarton and Clydebank.

 Our resources are limited at present and we appreciate the efforts of residents to continue to pick up after their pets.

 From Tuesday 5 May, dog waste bags will also be available to collect contact free from a warden on Tuesdays and Thursdays between 10am and 12pm outside Vale of Leven Swimming Pool, N Main St, Alexandria.

 If you are homeless or threatened with homelessness during the period of disruption you should still contact us as soon as possible.
 In response to updated government advice regarding the coronavirus outbreak and the need to stop non-essential contact with others, we will continue to provide services but have changed the way we will do this.